dorlneylon/simplecode/docs.md

 Requires: author, title, content.

 Description: Page where you can create a post if it doesn't exist yet.
-Make sure that you can't use Rich Text Editor with this thing.
+To make text formatted use markdown syntax.
+MARKDOWN BARELY WORKS.

 Possible errors: KeyError, IntegrityError.